camlab-bioml/rakaia/README.md

 - Docker
 - MongoDB
 - openseadragon
+- vips

 ## Installation

-rakaia can be cloned and installed locally using access to the Github repository
+rakaia can be cloned and installed locally using access to the GitHub repository

 ```
 git clone https://github.com/camlab-bioml/rakaia.git && cd rakaia